 “Sadly, many vendors and operators will claim that their animals came from sustainable sources and are treated well.
 In the case of rescue/rehab centers and captive facilities, tourists can ask how many animals have been released back to their native habitats, if they allow breeding at their facility, if they allow physical interactions at their facilities (including bottle-feeding, petting, ride/walk/swim-with safaris, animal performances, displays and photo opportunities with captive wildlife), if they sell any wildlife products, or if the animals in their care are used for entertainment (bear-dancing, chimpanzee boxing, elephant painting, etc.)”

-Sometimes I wish I didn’t know about this.
-It’s easier not to think about it, to let myself daydream of snuggling a sloth or posing with elephants.
-I don’t want to think about ethics and morals on vacation – that’s what regular life is for!
+Sometimes it can be hard to accept these realities.
+Many of us daydream of the chance to snuggle a sloth or pose with an elephant.
+We don’t want to think about ethics and morals on vacation – that’s what regular life is for!
 But once you know about these things, you can’t turn it off.
 You can’t look away.
 And that’s for the best.

 One of the best ways to see animals is in their natural habitat, like on safari.
 Seeing an exotic animal in the wild is truly a once-in-a-lifetime experience that you’ll remember forever.
 If you want to try it for yourself, Club Adventures from AAA offers a small-group safari across East Africa, where you can see magnificent wildlife in their natural habitat while also contributing to the local economy.